planetlearning/planetlearning.github.io/pages/micromaster/profiles/arosenfeld2003.md

 #### Post-Musical Career
 My performance career was cut short by an injury called [Musician's Focal Dystonia](https://en.wikipedia.org/wiki/Focal_dystonia).
 After working for a year as a professional brewer at several San Francisco Bay Area breweries, I accepted a position as a manager for a local dog walking company.
 This gives me a lot more time to code and study - plus I get to work with dogs! ![dogs](https://scontent-ort2-1.xx.fbcdn.net/v/t1.0-9/42494209_1961609303878135_2868037267434242048_o.jpg?_nc_cat=105&ccb=2&_nc_sid=8bfeb9&_nc_ohc=kHJH7qOiFwEAX-rwnpV&_nc_ht=scontent-ort2-1.xx&oh=818958cbcd485314dec3897ae1c05346&oe=5FB53724)

-#### Current Goals
-- Gain more experience building web applications and become self-sufficient as a developer.
-- Work with additional programming languages (especially `Python`) and frameworks (particularly Javascript front-end and database).
-- Contribute to software projects that will help to solve problems in our society.
-- Start working full-time as a Full-Stack software engineer.

-I'm really excited to join you all in this community, continuing to grow and learn while contributing to the important work of _OLE_!